siberoloji/siberoloji.github.io/content/en/docs/osint/240-2024-10-17-using-browser-based-tools-web-scraping-techniques-for-osint.md

 ---

 In the digital age, Open Source Intelligence (OSINT) has become a cornerstone for gathering actionable insights from publicly available data.
 Among the various techniques employed in OSINT, web scraping stands out as a powerful method for collecting vast amounts of information efficiently.
-This blog post will delve into the intricacies of using browser-based tools for web scraping, exploring its applications, techniques, best practices, and ethical considerations.
+This article will delve into the intricacies of using browser-based tools for web scraping, exploring its applications, techniques, best practices, and ethical considerations.